-Penn's graduate program in chemical engineering is designed to be flexible while emphasizing the fundamental nature of chemical and physical processes.
+Pennsylvania's chemical engineering program is designed to be flexible while emphasizing the fundamental nature of chemical and physical processes.
 Students may focus their studies in any of the research areas of the department.
 The full resources of this Ivy League university, including the Wharton School of Business and one of this country's foremost medical centers, are available to students in the program.
 The cultural advantages, historical assets, and recreational facilities of a great city are within walking distance of the University.